sidrahhanif/sidrahhanif.github.io/_publications/2022/2023-pub-example-1.md

 Since the character level annotations are not available for handwritten text, we estimate the character region scores in a weakly supervised manner.
 Character region scores are estimated autonomously from the word’s bounding box estimation to learn the character level information in handwriting.
 We propose to fuse the character region scores and images to detect words in camera-captured handwriting images.
-Fusion of character region score with image has a higher recall of 88.4(+1.2) and outperforms the state of the stateof-the-art object detector with 92.2(+0.4) mAP@0.5 and 64.0(+0.4) mAP@0.5:0.95.

 cover:          /assets/images/covers/block_diagram.png
 authors: